mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 - Use of locks and/or other synchronization primitives.
 - Regular expressions, especially when creating `regexp.MustCompile` dynamically every time.
 - Use of the `reflect` package.

+### Generics

+Generics is a new feature coming in Go 1.18.
+This is a significant language feature which is yet to be used widely and the patterns around it are unknown.
+Following the Go team's [recommendation](https://groups.google.com/g/golang-dev/c/iuB22_G9Kbo/m/7B1jd1I3BQAJ), it's advised not to use these features in the main server unless we have more experience from the broader community in using them and some clear patterns emerge.

+You are welcome to use it in small tools under the Mattermost org, but usage in the main server [repo](https://github.com/mattermost/mattermost-server) is not advised for now.

 ## Proposing a new rule